Antananarivo: Health and sanitation

-Transport and communications
+Transport

 The majority of the city's residents move about Antananarivo on foot.
 The CUA sets and enforces rules that govern a system of 2,400 franchised private minibuses running on 82 numbered routes throughout the city.
 An additional 2,000 minibuses managed by the Ministry of Transportation run along 8 lines into the neighboring suburbs.
 These interlinked bus systems served around 700,000 passengers each day.
 These minibuses often fail to meet safety standards or air quality requirements and are typically overcrowded with passengers and their cargo.
 Police and gendarmes assist in regulating traffic at peak periods in the morning and evening, or around special events and holidays.
 Private licensed and unlicensed taxis are common; most vehicles are older Renaults or Citroens.
 Newer vehicles congregate near hotels and other locales frequented by foreigners willing or able to pay higher prices for better services.

 The city is encircled by a ring road and connected by direct routes nationales (national highways) to Mahajanga, Toliara, Antsirabe, Fianarantsoa and Toamasina.
 Branches and feeder roads from these major highways connect the city to the national road network.
 Antananarivo was connected by train to Toamasina to the east and Manakara to the southeast via Antsirabe and Fianarantsoa, but since 2019 passenger trains have not been operated anymore.
 The city's principal railway station is centrally located at Soarano at one end of the Avenue de l'Indépendance.
 Ivato International Airport is located approximately 15 km from the center of the city, connecting Antananarivoto to all national airports.
 Ivato is the hub of the national airline Air Madagascar, and is the only airport on the island hosting long-haul carriers.
 Direct flights connect Antananarivo to cities in South Africa and Europe.

+Media

 Government television and radio broadcasting centers, and the headquarters of numerous private stations are located in Antananarivo.
 Eighty percent of households in Antananarivo own a radio; the medium is popular across social classes.
 Stations like Fenon'ny Merina appeal to Merina listeners of all ages by playing traditional and contemporary music of the highlands region.
 Youth-oriented stations play a blend of Western artists and Malagasy performers of Western genres, as well as fusion and coastal musical styles.
 Evangelical broadcasts and daily international and local news are available in Malagasy, French, and English.
 Forty percent of Antananarivo residents own a television receiver.
 All major Malagasy newspapers are printed in the city and are widely available.
 Communications services in Antananarivo are the best in the country.
 Internet and mobile telephone networks are readily available and affordable, although service disruptions occur periodically.
 The national postal service is headquartered in Antananarivo, and private international shipping companies like FedEx, DHL Express, and United Parcel Service provide services to the city.